 Lunch In Centro

-You will end the tour in Centro which is the busiest area of the walled city of Cartagena which means there will be plenty of options for lunch.
-I would recommend eating at Cuzco Cocina!
+You will end the tour in Centro which is the busiest area of Cartagena.
+There are plenty of options for lunch, but I would recommend eating at Cuzco Cocina!

 It is a Peruvian style restaurant with fresh ingredients and a beautiful atmosphere.
 The menu is expansive, so you can find something for everyone!